-The habitat monitoring will be undertaken to observe where turtle and shorebird nesting habitat is present in the foreshore area and the vegetation composition of these habitats.
-Turtle monitoring should be undertaken based on the Queensland Marine Turtle Field Guide (Attachment E) between November and March to assess the seasonal use of these habitats by turtles (QPWS, DES 2016).
+The habitat monitoring should be undertaken to observe where turtle and shorebird nesting habitats are present in the foreshore area and to understand the vegetation composition of these habitats.
+Turtle monitoring should be undertaken based on the Queensland Marine Turtle Field Guide (Attachment E) between October and May to assess the seasonal use of these habitats by turtles (QPWS, DES 2016).
 Guidelines for shorebird monitoring will need to be developed based on local knowledge.

-It is recommended that the monitoring be undertaken in partnership with the Indigenous Rangers.
-In addition, a platform on the DSC website should be created for residents and visitors to submit photos and information regarding any turtle or shorebirds they notice when using the foreshore.
+It is recommended monitoring be undertaken in partnership with the Indigenous Rangers and local community groups.
+In addition, a platform on the DSC Environmental Hub website should be created for residents and visitors to submit photos and information regarding any turtles or shorebirds they notice when using the foreshore.
+The purpose of the habitat monitoring is to understand which species are accessing the foreshore area for nesting and hatching, as well as the vegetation composition of these habitats.